abr/abr.github.io/_projects/01-adaptive-manipiulator.md

   to control a 6-DOF Kinova Jaco<sup>2</sup> robotic arm.
-  Provably more effective than PID control, and running on neuromorphic hardware, we're opening the door to low-power, adaptive, embedded robotic systems.
+  Provably more effective than PID control, and running on neuromorphic hardware, we have demonstrated increased accuracy, speed, and orders of magnitude lower-power than using conventional hardware.
+This opens the door to efficient, adaptive, embedded robotic systems.
 ---